SpenceKonde/megaTinyCore/megaavr/extras/Ref_Interrupts.md

  * usually isn't worth using a naked ISR.
 When you're on a 2k chip and the code overflows the flash
  * by less than 16 bytes, it matters a great deal.
 Similarly in cases where performance is of utmost
  * importance can demand this, recall that an interrupt takes around 5 to 6 clocks to get to, and 4
- * to get back from, so if simply setting a flag is all you need to do, it wil halve the tiem it
+ * to get back from, so if simply setting a flag is all you need to do, it will halve the time it
  * spends doing the interrupt-related things.
 Such cases are rare indeed, but they do exist.
  * If you needed an interrupt that could run whie you were outputting data to a string of
  * neopixel type LEDs, for example, that would be possible using only a slightly modified